intelligent-machine-learning/dlrover/docs/tutorial/torch_fsdp_nanogpt.md

- It is evident that, with similar runtime, FSDP utilizes less memory.

 # References

-This guide is a supplemental resource to [torch_ddp_nanogpt.md](dlrover\docs\tutorial\torch_ddp_nanogpt.md).
+This guide is a supplemental resource to [torch_ddp_nanogpt.md](./torch_ddp_nanogpt.md).
 For more details about the usage environment, please refer to torch_ddp_nanogpt.md.